-PeerMark is an online tool for distributing student papers for peer review.
-Using PeerMark, papers submitted through Turnitin can be electronically assigned to one or more students in the class for their review using criteria established by the instructor.
-Papers can simply be evaluated against those standards, or peer reviewers can also be encouraged to add inline comments, overall comments, and/or some basic editing marks.
+PeerMark is an online tool for distributing student papers and other assignments for peer review.
+Using PeerMark, work submitted through Turnitin can be electronically assigned to one or more students in the class for their review using criteria established by the instructor.
+Assignments can simply be evaluated against those standards, or peer reviewers can also be encouraged to add inline comments, overall comments, and/or some basic editing marks.
 Instructors may also write a PeerMark review.
-Upon completion of the PeerMark assignment, reviewed papers are returned to students directly through the PeerMark assignment within Blackboard.
+Upon completion of the PeerMark assignment, reviewed work is returned to students directly through the PeerMark assignment within Blackboard.

-Instructors must first set up a Turnitin assignment in their Blackboard course to have students submit their papers.
-Once the initial Turnitin assignment has been created, instructors must create a second, PeerMark assignment, based upon the original Turnitin paper assignment.
+Instructors must first set up a Turnitin assignment in their Blackboard course to have students submit their assignments.
+Once the initial Turnitin assignment has been created, instructors must create a second PeerMark assignment based upon the original Turnitin paper assignment.